 About the Author

-Lexi Wessling is a freelance writer completing criminal justice studies at the University of North Texas.
+Lexi Wessling is a freelance writer completing criminal justice studies.
 She has worked as a writer and copy editor for more than seven years.

 Read about grants for emergency call centers: